 Cleaning your skin well is extremely important, but this doesn’t mean scrubbing harshly.
 Using effective products to emulsify makeup and surface oils and pollution is a must, then you can use a wash cleanser for a deeper clean.
 Next, treat skin concerns: pigmentation, aging, oiliness, dehydration, loose skin, etc. The final step is moisture products.

 Linda Meredith ‘Intro Box’

 What big things do you predict in skincare for the next year?

 I believe the shift towards clean ingredients will increase, as global markets are becoming more aware of harsh chemicals.
 Beauty giants are being forced to reduce the amounts of chemicals they put in their products.
-I see more and more peel-off masks trending, and products that are easy and which perform quickly will take preference in the high-speed lifestyles we have.
+I see more and more peel-off masks trending, and products that are easy and perform quickly will take preference in our high-speed lifestyles.

 Help!
 I have a big party tonight and I’ve woken up with a big blemish.
 What do I do?

 Whatever you do, don’t squeeze it!
 With all blemishes, you need to try and calm the area and reduce inflammation.
 Squeezing the blemish will aggravate it and pass bacteria from your hand and nails, which will cause more irritation.
 Better to schedule a facial so that a qualified therapist can use a selection of calming and non-irritating essential oils and nutrients to reduce the redness and infected area.